SeedSigner/seedsigner/README.md

 After the Raspberry Pi reboots, you should see the SeedSigner splash screen and the SeedSigner menu subsequently appear on the LCD screen (note that it can take up to 60 seconds for the menu to appear).

+### Further OS modifications
-Next, disable and remove the system's virtual memory / swap file with the commands:
+Disable and remove the system's virtual memory / swap file with the commands:
 ```
 sudo apt remove dphys-swapfile
 sudo rm /var/swap
 ```

+## Local testing and development
-For those who will use the SeedSigner installation for testing/development, it can be helpful to change the system's host name so it doesn't potentially conflict with other Raspberry Pi's that may already be present on your network.
+For those who will use the SeedSigner installation for testing/development, it can be helpful to change the system's host name so it doesn't potentially conflict with other Raspberry Pis that may already be present on your network.
 (For those who don't plan to use the installation for testing or development, you can skip this portion of the process.)
 To change the host name first edit the "hostname" with the command:
 ```
 sudo nano /etc/hostname
 ```